The Tradition of Daily Bedside Clinical Care

 A 2011 study conducted by physicians at Johns Hopkins found that its residents were spending as little as 12 percent of their time in direct content with patients.
 Another study exposed weakened clinical skills among hospital residents.
 Together, the findings fueled growing concern that physical exam skills were eroding.

-But now Brian Garibaldi, co-president of the Society of Bedside Medicine and contributor to Stanford Bedside Teaching Symposium, and his colleagues at Johns Hopkins University (JHU) are reinvigorating beside medicine in the university’s residency training program.
+But now Brian Garibaldi, co-president of the Society of Bedside Medicine and contributor to Stanford Bedside Teaching Symposium, and his colleagues at Johns Hopkins University (JHU) are reinvigorating bedside medicine in the university’s residency training program.
 Through a bedside curriculum called Advancing Bedside Cardiopulmonary Examination Skills (ACE), the team is helping Johns Hopkins return to its roots: William Osler, for whom the residency training program is named, began the tradition of making “bedside clinical care a daily practice” way back in 1889.

 Garibaldi says there’s “incredible institutional support” for the effort and that Johns Hopkins wants to be a leader in the physical exam in the 21st century.
 Already, ACE has been shown to improve the attitudes, confidence and skills of the program’s residents, and alongside ACE, residents participate in a weekly session called Mornings with the Masters, where “an experienced clinician joins the team to model physical exam techniques and bedside interactions.”